bazelbuild/bazel/faq.md

 If your codebase is 100% Go, the `go` tool has excellent support for building and testing, and Bazel will not bring you much benefit.

 The server code written in Go at Google is built with Bazel.
 However, the rules that accomplish this are rather complex due to their interactions with our C++ libraries, and are incompatible with the conventions of the `go` tool.
-For this reason, we'd rather not open them up in their current form.
+We are working on improving this situation.

 Can I use Bazel for my LISP/Python/Haskell/Scala/Rust project?